 What is community acupuncture?

 Because acupuncture works best when people can comfortably receive treatments as often as necessary, the community model provides affordable acupuncture by treating several patients within the same hour.
 When you arrive, we’ll spend about 5 or so minutes, talking about your current condition and what we need to focus on.
 After we get the acupuncture needles in, you rest while the treatment progresses.
-In that time, other patients can meet with the acupuncturist and receive their own treatments nearby.
+In that time, other patients can meet with me and receive their own treatments nearby.
 Seeing several patients in the same time period makes treatments more affordable and creates a healing group energy.
 More information on community acupuncture can be found here.

 Common Source Acupuncture provides affordable and effective acupuncture treatment in a comfortable group setting.
 The sliding scale is always $20 – $40.
 You decide what you can afford.

 The purpose of the sliding scale is to separate the issues of money and treatment; I want you to come in often enough to really get better and stay better!